Guide to Transferring Shares in a Singapore Private Company

 The company will then be obliged to issue a new Share Certificate to the transferee (or the person who will be holding on to the new Share Certificate) within 30 days of registering the transfer with ACRA.
 This is typically the duty of the company secretary.

 ACRA does not charge any fee for updating the company’s register of members.
 The company should not charge any fee for processing the share transfer either.

 However, stamp duty is payable to IRAS for share transfers.
 Stamp duty is calculated with reference to the higher of the actual price paid for the shares or the actual value of the shares, at a rate of 0.2%.

 The actual value of the shares is calculated by first taking the net asset value of the company (net assets less net liabilities as reflected in the latest annual accounts) and dividing that by the total number of shares in issue.

 Then, having found the value of each share, multiply it by the number of shares being transferred.
 This is very straightforward where there are only ordinary shares in issue.
 However, the party paying stamp duty will need to consult IRAS should there be multiple classes of shares in existence.

 Documents should be stamped on time.
 In cases of late stamping, IRAS may levy a fee of up to $25 or 4 times the normal stamp duty payable, whichever is higher.

 While paying stamp duty is primarily a concern for the shareholders rather than the directors, the directors should be conscious of their duty to act honestly and to use reasonable diligence.
-The directors may be in breach of this duty if the company’s reputation and profitability is affected due to inadequate advice being given to shareholders in this situation.
+The directors may be in breach of this duty if the company’s reputation and profitability are affected due to inadequate advice being given to shareholders in this situation.

 Transferring shares in a private company is undoubtedly more difficult for an individual shareholder than simply selling shares in a listed company.
 However, if you check what consents are needed, you should be able to navigate and advise your shareholders on these procedural requirements with confidence.